Several options are available to remove spider veins — thin red lines or weblike networks of blood vessels that appear on your legs and feet.

-Spider veins are usually harmless, though they can sometimes cause aching, burning or pain, especially when standing or sitting for long periods of time.
+Spider veins are usually harmless, though they can sometimes cause aching, burning or pain, especially when you've been standing for long periods.

-If you experience symptoms or are concerned about the appearance of spider veins, treatment options include:
+If you have symptoms or are concerned about the appearance of spider veins, treatment options include:

-After treatment, blood vessels gradually fade over several months, but they may not disappear completely.
-Also, new spider veins can develop in the same area that could warrant additional treatments.
+After treatment, blood vessels fade over several months, but they may not disappear completely.
+Also, new spider veins can develop in the same area.

-- Greenberg DL, et al. Laser and light therapy of lower extremity telangiectasias, reticular veins, and small varicose veins. http://www.uptodate.com/home/index.html.
+- Scovell, S. Laser and light therapy of lower extremity telangiectasias, reticular veins and small varicose veins. http://www.uptodate.com/home.
 Accessed Sept.
-1, 2011.
+18, 2014.